FirebaseExtended/action-hosting-deploy/README.md

 ### `expires` _{string}_

-> ⚠️ This option isn't supported yet.
-If you set it, it will be ignored.
-See [issue #7](https://github.com/FirebaseExtended/action-hosting-deploy/issues/7) for context.

 The length of time the channel should live.
-Default is 7 days.
+If left blank, uses the Firebase Hosting default expiry (7 days).

 ### `projectId` _{string}_